 Department(s):School of Arts & Sciences

-The Office of Arts & Sciences is pleased to announce the application process for the 2017 Clare Boothe Luce Research Scholar awards.
+The Office of the Dean of Arts & Sciences is pleased to announce the application process for the 2018 Clare Boothe Luce Research Scholar awards.
 Since its inception in 1989, the Clare Boothe Luce Program has been one of the most significant sources of support for women seeking to study science, engineering, and mathematics.
-WPI is offering up to 8 Luce Research Scholar awards for the 2017-2018 academic year to support student research projects that will be conducted under the guidance of Luce faculty mentors.
+WPI is offering up to 8 Luce Research Scholar awards for the 2018-2019 academic year to support student research projects that will be conducted under the guidance of Luce faculty mentors.
 Each award is $6,000.
-Awards can be used to support summer research projects; students with interests in summer research are strongly encouraged to apply.
+Awards can be used to support summer or academic year research projects.

 - Applicants must be female U.S. citizens who are full-time undergraduates at the sophomore level or above (graduating seniors are not eligible).
 Students must have a GPA of 3.5 or greater and a major (or intent to major) in computer science, mathematical sciences, physics, or robotics engineering.

 - Each student will have a Luce faculty mentor who will provide advice and guidance as the student pursues her research project.
 In some cases, the Luce mentor will also serve as the student’s research advisor.
 Depending on the student’s interests, however, it may be more suitable for a separate faculty member to serve as the student’s research advisor.
 Therefore, it is advised that you start by discussing your interests with one or more Luce faculty mentors.
 The mentors can discuss with you the research projects available or advise you on contacting a separate research advisor.
 Please note that you will be asked to list your top two choices for a faculty mentor on the online application.
 Please see the information below for brief bios on the faculty mentors and a list of each mentor’s research interests.

 - Please submit the following materials (PDF only) using the online application.